 What is Analytical Report?

-An analytical report is a type of data analysis report that provides information, analysis, and opinions on particular business processes issues.
+An analytical report is a type of business report that provides information, analysis, and opinions on particular business process issues.
 So, despite the different reporting situations, the analysis’s final goal is to identify and respond to specific problems and opportunities.

 Besides providing explanations and opinions with appropriate written content, it is necessary to reflect the data patterns, relationships, and trends through charts and graphs.
 Accordingly, we tend to use qualitative and quantitative data analysis methods jointly.